Reading Lawn Installation Services

 Reading Water Management Coordination for Irrigation System Installation & New Lawn Establishment

-Coordination with the Water Department is essential for new irrigation systems and lawn establishment.
-Water service upgrades, backflow prevention device installation and annual testing (mandatory in MA), and water meter sizing must be addressed.
+Coordination with the Water Department is essential for new irrigation systems.
+Water service upgrades, backflow prevention device installation (annual testing mandatory in MA), and water meter sizing must be addressed.
 Irrigation design should include proper zoning, efficient sprinkler selection, and rain sensors (required by many ordinances).
-During establishment, water new lawns 2-3 times daily for the first 2-4 weeks, then transition to deeper, less frequent watering.
-Adhere to municipal water restrictions, with possible exemptions for new lawns.
-For water service and irrigation guidance, contact: Reading Water Department
+During establishment, new lawns require 2-3 times daily watering for the first 2-4 weeks, transitioning to deeper, less frequent applications.
+Be aware of summer water restrictions, though exemptions may apply for new lawns.
+All irrigation work must be permitted and inspected for compliance with cross-connection control programs.

 16 Lowell Street, Reading, MA 01867